-It is the responsibility of the parent/carer to contact the School in the morning of every day of the child's absence.
-If this contact is not made then the School will contact the parent/carer by telephone or via the schools internal parental mail system; which parents can access both online and on their mobile phones.
-The school requires that two additional emergency contact details are provided for every pupil, and if we do not get a response from the parent, the other contacts will be contacted.
+It is the responsibility of the parent/carer to contact the school in the morning of every day of the child's absence.
+If this contact is not made, then the school will contact the parent/carer by telephone or via the school's internal parental mail system, which parents can access both online and on their mobile phones.
+The school requires that two additional emergency contact details (so three in total) are provided for every pupil, and if we do not get a response from the parent, the other contacts will be contacted.
 If this does not elicit an explanation of the absence and the absence continues, further correspondence will be made, which could include a home visit or a referral to Social Care.